irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/03-structure-of-a-data-analysis/README.md

 - Transformations/processing should be accounted for when necessary
 - Measures of uncertainty should be reported
 - What are the sources of uncertainty?

+What are some general guidelines to follow when interpreting results?

+- **Use appropriate language.** Don't use language going beyond the analysis that was performed:
+  - "describes"
+  - "correlates with"/"associated with"
+  - "leads to"/"causes"
+  - "predicts"
+- Explain why certain models predict better than others.
+- Interpret coefficients
+- Interpret measures of uncertainty.
+- Use uncertainty measures to calibrate interpretation of final results.